OctoPrint/OctoChrome/README.md

 OctoChrome extension for Google Chrome
 ======================================

-**WARNING** This is not functional yet, it's only published here to make life for me easier when switching computers ;)
+**WARNING** This is a very early work in progress with not guarantees of functioning properly.

 This is going to be a Chrome extension which allows sending STL files from popular repositories such as YouMagine or Thingiverse to locally available OctoPrint instances.
 The long term goal is that these instances will be automatically